elasticpath/html5-reference-storefront/documentation/introduction.md

 Take a look at the <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/technologyoverview.md">Platform Architecture</a> to see where the layers are positioned in regards to the rest of the system.

 ####Module Layer
-This layer is where JavaScript developers build/extend the HTML5 Storefront's functionality.
+This layer is where JavaScript developers build/extend HTML5 Storefront's functionality.
 JavaScript modules are independent units of code that represent distinct pieces of functionality.
 Together, the modules comprise the entire system of HTML5 Storefront functionality.
 For more information on extending/customizing modules, see <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/extending.md">Customizing Storefront Features</a>.